needle-mirror/com.unity.cloud.common/Documentation~/get-started.md

 # Get started

-This section explains how to open a project that will use your feature and start doing cool things with it.
+This section explains how to open a Project that will use your feature and start doing cool things with it.

 At the end of this section, a user should know where everything they need to be successful with your feature is located, and be ready to follow any instructions on accomplishing use cases.

 ## Verifying project settings

-Are there any project or editor settings that the user needs to modify or verify before they can do cool stuff?
+Are there any Project or editor settings that the user needs to modify or verify before they can do cool stuff?
 Describe them, and then offer specific instructions!

 ## Identifying new content